mail us | mail this page

 5. If the LDAP server is configured to chain (follow the referrals as shown by the alternate dotted lines) then a single data response will be supplied to the LDAP client.
 Chaining is controlled by LDAP server configuration and by values in the search request.
 Information on chaining.

-6. The Figures illustrate explicit chaining using the referral ObjectClass, OpenLDAP servers may be configured to return a generic referral if the requested DN is not found during a search operation.
+6. The Figures illustrate explicit chaining using the referral ObjectClass, OpenLDAP servers may be configured to return a generic referral if the suffix of the search DN is not found in any DIT maintained by the server.

 7.1.2 LDAP Replication

 Replication features allow LDAP DIT updates to be copied to one or more LDAP systems for backup and/or performance reasons.
 In this context it is worth emphasizing that replication operates at the DIT level not the LDAP server level.
-Thus in a single server running multiple DITs each DIT may be replicated to a different server.
+Thus, in a single server running multiple DITs each DIT may be replicated to a different server.
 Replication occurs periodically within what this guide calls the replication cycle time.
-OpenLDAP historically used a separate daemon (slurpd) to perform replication but with version 2.3 a new feature (generically known as syncrepl) was introduced and indeed from 2.4 slurpd style replication has been obsoleted.
+OpenLDAP version 2.3 introduced a powerful new replication feature (generically known as syncrepl) and with version 2.4 this was further enhanced to provide multi-master capabilities.
 There are two possible replication configurations and multiple variations on each configuration type.

 1. Master-Slave: In a master-slave configuration a single (master) DIT is capable of being updated and these updates are replicated or copied to one or more designated servers running slave DITs.
 The slave servers operate with read-only copies of the master DIT.
-Read-only users will access the servers containing the slave DITs and users who need to update the directory can only do so by accessing the server containing the master DIT.
-In order to confuse it poor users still further OpenLDAP has introduced the terms provider and consumer with its new syncrepl replication features.
+Read-only users can access the servers containing the slave DITs but users who need to update the directory can only do so by accessing the server containing the master DIT.
+In order to confuse its poor users still further OpenLDAP has introduced the terms provider and consumer with the syncrepl replication feature.
 A provider may be viewed as the source (the provider) of replication services (what mere mortals would call a master) and a destination (or consumer) of replication services (what mere mortals would call a slave).
 Master-Slave (or provider-consumer) configurations have two obvious shortcomings:

 • Multiple locations.
 If all or most clients have the need to update the DIT then either they will have to access one server (running the slave DIT) for normal read access and another server (running the master DIT) to perform updates.
 Alternatively the clients can always access the server running the master DIT.
 In this latter case replication provides backup functionality only.